gamecoreSRC/gamecoreSRC/README.md

 - 👋 hello
 - 🤔 I’m interested in ...
-I don't jnow
+I don't know
 - 📚 I’m currently learning ... nothing
 - 🤝 I’m looking to collaborate on ... nothing
 - 📫 How to reach me ... you already have